gilardia/COMP501/InClass/HaskellBackground.md

 # Haskell Background

+## Import stuff

+In GHCi, typ in this to import list functions:

+	import Data.List

 ## Lists and list functions
 In GHCi, type in the following to see what you get.
 What's going on with each of these commands?